Academic Policies & Requirements

 7. The student may not use Credit by Examination to satisfy the residency requirement for the degree.

-A list of courses for Credit by Examination is available at each Division Office, the Instruction Office, and the Counseling Center.
+A list of courses for Credit by Examination is available at each Division Office, the Instruction Office, and the Counseling Department.

 Advanced Placement Credit for Mt.
 SAC General Education Requirements for the Associate Degree